Filter Element Options

 We manufacture all of our Storm Clean® patented filtration products in the USA.

 Removable Rigid Strainers have 1/8" [3.2 mm] opening.
-They are fabricated from thick 10ga steel, are powder coated and feature a handle for easy access and cleaning.
+They are fabricated from thick 20ga steel, are powder coated and feature a handle for easy access and cleaning.
+Our strainers are made with 3/16” openings to meet and exceed California’s 5mm requirement.

 Geotextile Elements provide filtration to remove sediment, turbidity, suspended solids and debris.
 Made from a heat-bonded permeable fabric,l they separate and filter pollutants before they enter the downstream flow.
 Properties: Weight 80. oz/yd2 [g/m2]; Grab Tensile 205 lbs [0.911 kN]; Grab Elongation 50%; Trapezoid Tear 85 lbs [0.378 kN]; CBR Puncture 535 lbs [ 2.38 kN]; Permittivity 1.35 sec-1; Water Flow 90 gpm/ft2 [3657 1/min/m2]; A.O.S.
 (Maximum A.R.V) 80 U.S. Sieve [0.180 mm]; U.V.
 Resistance 70%/500 hrs.